 This page contains affiliate links.
 If you buy through these links I may receive a small commission, at no additional cost to you.
 I only recommend products or services I tried and/or find useful and reliable.

-I spent nearly two months combined in Tenerife during my two trips to the Canary Islands.
+I spent nearly three months combined in Tenerife during my three trips to the Canary Islands.
 This has become one of my favorite places to escape European winter.
 With pleasant temperatures year-round, charming small towns, great beaches, and spectacular nature, Tenerife is an enchanting island everyone should visit at least once.

 I had the chance to explore nearly every place on the island, so I thought I would create a list of the must-see places in Tenerife.
 This is not an exhaustive list of everything worth visiting on the island, but it’s a good start for first-timers.
 If you have already been to Tenerife, you may have visited all these places, but you may still find a few new ones.
 However, stay tuned for another article coming soon with more off-the-beaten-path places.